WIPACrepo/vagrant-i3live/README.md

     vagrant ssh # if you didn't already do it

-You're now logged in.
+This step will be automated later on, but for now you need to install scipy manually (note: installing this module can take up to half an hour)

+    pip install scipy==0.14.0

 Set up your identity for `git`, e.g.:

     git config --global user.name "Ada Lovelace”
     git config --global user.email "ada@npxdesigns.com”

-This will be automated later on, but for now you need to install scipy manually (note: installing this module can take up to half an hour)

-    pip install scipy==0.14.0

 Also in your VM, `git clone` *your* fork of I3Live.
 Note that you should not clone the `WIPACrepo` fork: you want to be able to push